cookiejar/cookietemple/README.rst

 --------

 * Kickstart your project using a production ready project template
-* Choose from a variety of domains, technologies and languages
+* Choose from a variety of domains, languages and frameworks
 * All project templates feature a common structure, but allow flexibility where needed
-* Ensure that your project follows common high standards and best practices using cookietemple lint
+* Ensure that your project follows common high standards and best practices using advanced linting and continuous integration pipelines
-* Syncing ensures that all template updates are applied to your project
+* Templates share consistent commands like bump-version or make install even over different domains and languages
 * Benefit from detailed documentation and support

 Available Templates